callum-hart/mono/misc/documentation notes.md

 - Just like negation cascade no longer determines the winning style.
 - Just like negation the CSS property is set once for each variation; the variation here being screen-size.
-- And since overrides have been omitted, we no longer need to orchestrate the cascade, nor resort to specificity or importance to override unwanted styles.
+- And since overrides have been omitted, we no longer need to orchestrate the cascade, nor resort to specificity or importance to override unsavoury styles.
 - We can gaurentee what the `font-size` will be at different screen-sizes.
 - We can gaurentee the `font-size` within a given breakpoint won't get overriden by another.